AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 ### setDropoutRate()

+Makes a random number of neurons to output 0 based on dropoutRate.

 ```
 NeuralNetwork:setDropoutRate(layerNumer: integer, dropoutRate: number)
 ```

 #### Parameters:

 * layerNumer: The layer number to apply dropout when required.
+This will set a random number of output neurons at this particular layer to 0.

 * dropoutRate: The probabiliy of a neuron for selected layer number to be dropped out when required.
 Must be set between 0 and 1.
-By default, it is set to zero.
+Increasing the rate will cause more neurons more likely to output 0.
+By default, the dropoutRate is set to 0.

 ### forwardPropagate()